everx-labs/TonNfcClientSwift/README.md

 public typealias NfcRejecter = ((String, NSError) -> Void)
 ```

-Any function from the API returns void and has the lasts two arguments _resolve : @escaping NfcResolver, reject : @escaping NfcRejecter_.
+Any function from the API returns void and has the lasts two arguments: _resolve : @escaping NfcResolver, reject : @escaping NfcRejecter_.
 It passes the postprocessed card's response into _resolve_ and it passes error message and error object into _reject_ in the case of any exception.
 So to use the API you must define your _NfcRejecter_ and _NfcResolver_ callback functions.

 Let's look at simple exemplary function _getMaxPinTries_ from class _CardCoinManagerNfcApi_.
 It returns the maximum number of PIN tries from the card.
 It has the following signature.